 Figure 2: Options within the People menu

-- All: Default option (see Figure 1, earlier on this page), provides results of all pictures that may or may not contain people.
+- This is the default option (see Figure 1, earlier on this page), and provides results of all pictures that may or may not contain people.

 Figure 3: Results with people faces featured prominently